The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 The Town of Barnstable recognizes the importance of arts and culture as part of any economic revitalization, and continues to establish Hyannis as a regional center for creative and performing arts.

-Prior to recently establishing THE HyArts DISTRICT, Barnstable first introduced the Harbor Shanties and Harbor Your Arts (HyA) program in the summer of 2005 as a key component of the downtown Hyannis revitalization initiative to support the creative economy and foster economic growth.
+Prior to recently establishing The Hyannis HyArts Cultural District Barnstable first introduced the Hyannis Harbor Shanties and Harbor Your Arts (HyA) program in the summer of 2005 as a key component of the downtown Hyannis revitalization initiative to support the creative economy and foster economic growth.
 The shanties are a welcome addition to Hyannis Harbor.
 The artist shanties provide a unique, affordable harbor-front location for our local artists to create and sell their work.
 The program has been well received by Cape residents, visitors and the arts and culture community.

 In 2006 the program expanded to include the performing arts, providing free family entertainment at Aselton Park, a beautiful waterfront location on the Harbor, near the artist shanties.